AY2223S2-CS2113-F13-2/tp/docs/DeveloperGuide.md

 It makes use of a static HashMap<Integer, HashMap<Month, Double>> to keep track of monthly budget.
 If the user tries to access budget using keys that are not entered in the HashMap, it will return a warning mentioning that the inquired budget has not been set yet.

+### SaveExpense, SaveIncome

+The SaveExpense and SaveIncome class deal with saving in the user inputted data locally so that it can be later accessed.
+**Methods**

+writeFile(LinkedList<Entry> expenses/incomes)
+* writes to the file in a similar format that is entered in to make a new Expense object within the constructor.
+*
+readExpenseFile()

+* This method reads in from the saved file either ExpenseData.txt or IncomeData.txt.
+Reads in and initialized each line as either expense or income.
+Then adds to the respective list.

 ## Product scope
 ### Target user profile